Azure/RealtimeRDeployment/README.md

 ## Setup

 First, you must set your credentials so that R can talk to Azure.
-Edit the file [`creds.json`](creds.json) so that it contains the following information:
+Edit the file [`creds.json`](creds.json) so that it contains your Azure tenant ID.

-- Your Azure tenant ID
-- Your service principal client/app ID
-- Your service principal authentication password.

 Next, edit the file [`resource_specs.R`](resource_specs.R) to contain the following: